 SP WG Officer continues to coordinate the inputs from the departments and and finalised the Strategy and send to the Deputy Minister for the approval of the Strategic plan draft.
 If there any comments or inputs from the Deputy Minister, the draft of document is sent back to SP WG officer to incooperate them and send back to the Deputy Minister , then the final Strategy is sent to the Minister advisory board/ Minister for approval.

+Workshop to present the final SP Strategy to the Minister/Minister advisory board.....

+Approval... (options for amendments if Minister/AB has comments) + submitted to GoV approval...

 After approval of the Strategic Plan, SP WG Officer is responsible to organise a workshop with all staff to agree on the operationalisation.

-Annual Planning
+Annual Planning – INTEGRATE WITH STRATEGIC PLANNING

 PURPOSE: This documents describes the standard procedure at Institute for the preparation of the Annual Planning processes.